Knoxville Truck Accident Attorneys

 • Property damage: This includes the cost of repairing or replacing damaged property like cars, homes, or businesses.

-• Loss of earning capacity: This is awarded when the victim’s injuries have resulted in them being unable to work in the future.
+• Loss of earning capacity: This is awarded when the victim’s injuries have made them unable to work in the future.

 • Rental car costs: This is awarded when the victim has to rent a car while their own is being repaired.